Protesters march in Armenia after opposition leader detained

 Hundreds of opposition supporters took to the streets of Armenia's capital Monday amid rising political turmoil as the whereabouts of the protest leader remained unclear a day after he was detained.

-On the eleventh day of the protests in the ex-Soviet country, young men in small groups briefly blocked roads and shouted slogans such as "Join us!" and "Victory" and the name of protest leader Nikol Pashinyan as drivers beeped their horns in support.
+On the 11th day of demonstrations in the ex-Soviet country, young men in small groups briefly blocked roads in Yerevan and shouted slogans such as "Join us!" and "Victory" and the name of protest leader Nikol Pashinyan as drivers beeped their horns in support.

 Hundreds of students, some medical students in white coats, also marched arm-in-arm through the streets, holding Armenian flags.

+A group of uniformed former soldiers and veterans who fought in Nagorny Karabakh -- a breakaway region seized by Armenian separatists from neighbouring Azerbaijan in a conflict that broke out at the end of the Soviet era -- marched with the protesters to parliament.

-Tens of thousands also rallied in the capital of Yerevan over the weekend to protest the rule of Prime Minister Serzh Sarkisian, the country's former president.
+Tens of thousands also rallied in Yerevan over the weekend against the rule of Prime Minister Serzh Sarkisian, the country's former president.

-The whereabouts of protest leader Nikol Pashinyan, a parliamentary lawmaker, were unclear after he was detained on Sunday.
+The whereabouts of lawmaker Pashinyan were unclear after he was detained on Sunday.

 Talks between Sarkisian and Pashinyan lasted only a couple of minutes before the premier stormed out, accusing the opposition of 'blackmail'